What is Utility in Economics?

-experiences when he consumes a good, when measured as number of utils is called
+People buy goods because they get satisfaction from them.
+This satisfaction which the consumer experiences, when he consumes a good, when measured as number of utils is called utility.

 Total Utility (TU):